Cwantic/Documentation/Python/Samples/lyre.md

 ---
 layout: default
-title: Add lyre
+title: Add loop
 nav_order: 7
 parent: Samples
 grand_parent: Python
 ---

-# Sample 7 : Replace a selected pipe by a lyre
+# Sample 7 : Replace a selected pipe by an expansion loop

 ## 1. Goal

-Create a script that will (after pressing a **button** in the ribbon) replace a selected pipe by a lyre.
+Create a script that will (after pressing a **button** in the ribbon) replace a selected pipe by an expansion loop.
 A window will appear to define the size and the default bend radius.

 ![Image](../../Images/illustration256x165.png)